Written by: DreamMeaning Editorial Team

 Is dreaming about self identity a bad sign?

 Dreaming about self identity is not inherently negative.
-It often highlights personal growth and self-exploration, showing that you are engaged in understanding your true self.
+It often invites reflection on personal growth and self-perception, offering a chance to explore one’s evolving sense of self.

 What does it mean if I dream about self identity repeatedly?